isb-cgc/readthedocs/docs/source/sections/progapi/progAPIvfour/API-demo.rst

 Any special characters in the input field will cause the endpoint to fail. e.g. spacing in inout box.

 Please make sure to delete all fields not being used.
-Any leftover fields with text “string” or left blank will cause the endpoint to fail.

 Case barcode centric endpoints only pull TCGA and CCLE hg19 data details e.g file paths.